 I come at this from a different perspective than Dave

-I had been a mortgage banker for many years and had never originated a reverse mortgage or even knew what they were until my mother came to me, told me she was considering one and asked me what I thought of the idea.
+I had been a mortgage banker for many years and had never originated a reverse mortgage or even knew what they were until my mother came to me, told me she was considering one, and asked me what I thought of the idea.

-She fixed up her home, had a line of credit for other things that came up and a steady stream of additional income monthly with the modified tenure loan.
+This being almost 15 years ago, I told her I had to investigate them and would let her know.
+For her, it was the greatest thing we could have done.
+She fixed up her home, had a line of credit for other things that came up, and a steady stream of additional income monthly with the modified tenure loan.

-Because the loan was used judiciously, she had the income she needed to do the things she wanted to do, the house was in great shape and with the repairs she had made it sold easily.
+We had to move Mom into assisted living a little under a year ago and sell the home she had owned for 55 years.
+Because the loan was used judiciously, she had the income she needed to do what she wanted; the house was in great shape, and with the repairs she had made, it sold quickly.
 Plus, there was still a lot of equity in the home when we sold it.

-But the biggest thing was she was able to stay in the home she loved all those years.
+But the biggest thing was she could stay in the home she loved all those years.

-I have counseled borrowers against the loan when it didn’t make sense and advised them to look at other options even when I knew it meant it would be a loan I would not originate as a result.
+For the last 15 years, I have originated only reverse mortgages and saved numerous borrowers from foreclosure, some just hours from the sale.
+I had counseled borrowers against the loan when it didn’t make sense and advised them to look at other options even when I knew it meant it would be a loan I would not originate.

 We give borrowers all the information (not half-truths, as I read here), and that, Dave, is no scam!